DevelopHerDevelopHim/graphviz-doctorwho/README.md

 **Description**

-Using [Graphviz](http://www.graphviz.org/) to display nodes that connect the relationship between chacacters in [Doctor Who](http://www.bbc.co.uk/programmes/b006q2x0)
+Using [Graphviz](http://www.graphviz.org/) to display nodes that connect the relationship between chacacters in [Doctor Who](http://www.bbc.co.uk/programmes/b006q2x0).

 **How it works**

 Started by creating different types of node shapes for the doctor and the companions.
 Then connecting each node to the appropriate doctor and companion.

-Step-by-step guide to creating horizontal relationships provided by [DevelopHerDevelopHim](https://www.youtube.com/channel/UCmAIHsNUyAzJ6FQMdU5jdRw) on their episode [Getting Started On Slack's Slash Command API - Making a Rock, Paper, Scissor's Game](https://youtu.be/HpSIlZGQ_Mo)
+Step-by-step guide to creating horizontal relationships provided by [DevelopHerDevelopHim](https://www.youtube.com/channel/UCmAIHsNUyAzJ6FQMdU5jdRw) on their episode [Graphviz - Doctor Who](https://youtu.be/JXfobuvyFOA)